 Games will be assigned a specific date and location upon the release of the brackets.
 Teams can mutually agree to play those matches on another date and at a different location as long as it is played BEFORE the date Illinois Youth Soccer has scheduled it for and they submit that game info by the game change deadline:

 TEAMS DO NOT ASSIGN REFEREES FOR HOME-TEAM-HOST GAMES.
-The Presidents Cup Referee Assignor will assign the officiating crew upon receipt of the above listed information.
+The State Cup Referee Assignor will assign the officiating crew upon receipt of the above listed information.

 WHAT DO I BRING TO MY PRESIDENTS CUP MATCHES